Skip to main content

 A clear idea of your vision is the basis for describing your needs and expectations and enabling the market to come up with a good answer.
 Ensure you know the answer to questions such as:

-• Who are the partners you need on board to implement your open loop payment system?
+• Who are the partners you need on board to implement your open-loop payment system?

 • How do you identify technology and service suppliers with the capabilities and experience needed to support you?